CoreumFoundation/coreum/README.md

 Read more on [our website](https://www.coreum.com) and [documentation portal](https://docs.coreum.dev).

+## Binaries

+We share different binaries to be downloaded from our [Releases](https://github.com/CoreumFoundation/coreum/releases) page:

+* `cored-linux-[amd64 | arm64]` - fully featured node & client binaries compiled for linux (supports Ledger devices).
+* `cored-client-darwin-[amd64 | arm64]` - client-only binaries for Darwin, which might be used to prepare and send transactions but not to run the node.
+This binary does not support Ledger devices

 ## Build and Play

 Coreum blockchain is under development and all the features are going to be added progressively over time.